Dunit05/Intro-to-Computer-Science-CSCI-1030U-Lecture-Notes/README.md

 The workspace contains folders labeled by `date (name)` by default, where:

 - `Notes`: the folder contains the days lecture notes, with an executable jupyter notebook file `index.ipynb`.
+(Code examples are broken down into sections and can be run individually)
 - `Exercises`: the folder contains the days exercises, with an executable python files `(exerciseName).py`.

 ## Getting Started